 Complex biomechanical problems.

-A lot of clinicians treat acute injuries well, the key is to not only fully rehabilitate but to strengthen the area to stop it becoming a reoccurring injury or ‘weak’ area in the future.
+A lot of clinicians treat acute injuries well, the key is to not only fully rehabilitate but to strengthen the area to stop it becoming a recurring injury or ‘weak’ area in the future.
 We go one step further and look at the influence this injury is having on your overall biomechanics to prevent it causing overstrain elsewhere and causing problems elsewhere in your body in the future.
-It is common for even mild back pain to alter your movements and contribute to future shoulder problems, or an old ankle injury 20 years ago that left you with a reoccurring strain threw your knee and back now to be causing early onset OA or disc problems.
+It is common for even mild back pain to alter your movements and contribute to future shoulder problems, or an old ankle injury 20 years ago that left you with a recurring strain through your knee and back now to be causing early onset Osteo-Arthritis or disc problems.
 All these things are preventable.